KaterynaMeleshko/kateryna-blog/content/reports/week2.md

 the following week, starting wednesday, i continued with Module 1: Hardware. i studied the technical components of a computer and practiced by "assembling" a virtual PC using an online store.

 ### Reflection
-i enjoyed working on the Hardware module and found the start very engaging. at the same time, i realized that i need to improve my time management. because i was sick on thursday, some tasks took longer than planned, and i want to create a better schedule to stay productive.
+i found the start very engaging. at the same time, i realized that i need to improve my time management. because i was sick on thursday, some tasks took longer than planned, and i want to create a better schedule to stay productive.